Churros is a popular breakfast in Spain, usually accompanied with a large cup of hot chocolate.

 Where to eat Churros in Fuengirola

 If you want to try this typical Spanish breakfast then you will find many bars and cafeterias that prepare churros.
-You could walk to the franchise Tejeringos at the bottom of the Avenida de Mijas, although in the next few months there will be a new one in Calle Dinanmarca, very near the apartment in Las Lagunas.
+You could walk to the very popular franchise Tejeringos next to the Supermarket Dia in Avenida Dinamarca, just three or four minutes from the apartment.
+They have another branch at the bottom of the Avenida de Mijas.

 If you prefer the thicker porras type churros then set-off to Los Boliches for what I personally think are the best.
 There are two very well-known cafeterias in the Los Boliches part of Fuengirola, that sell this type.